platonvin/lum/README.md

 \* Note: In Lum, "voxel" refers to a small, grid-aligned cube with a single material.
 Lum expects you to group voxels into blocks and blocks into world, but also supports non-grid-aligned models at a minor performance cost.\
 \*\* Note: Lum also has ECS ([check it out!](src/engine/README.md)), input, ~~Ui,~~ meshloader (and will have voxel physics engine), but it's stil mostly GPU code - so it's called renderer

-If you have ideas or suggestions for the API, feel free to open an [issue](https://github.com/platonvin/lum/issues)
+If you have ideas or suggestions for the API, feel free to open an [issue](https://github.com/platonvin/lum/issues)\
+Note: Lum is not production-ready.
+It is slowly getting polished (via making an actual game), but some core features are missing (e.g. world size control) / unclear (measurement units, blocks<=>voxels)

 ##### Some demo footage
 https://github.com/user-attachments/assets/ce7883c4-a706-406f-875c-fbf23d68020d